Guidance Note 12: Frustrating Action (superseded)

 - If a frustrating action creates for shareholders a choice between the proposals, the frustrating action will not generally give rise to unacceptable circumstances.

 - The Panel generally does not consider it an answer to unacceptable circumstances that, for example, a transaction may be lost because of the time involved in calling a general meeting.
-Relevant factors include the value of the transaction to the target and why it could not be conditional on shareholder approval.
+Relevant factors include the value of the transaction to the target and why it couldn't be conditional on shareholder approval.
 However, the Panel recognises that shareholders may be given a choice in different ways, as suits the particular transaction dynamics.

 - If a target offers to seek shareholder approval, time is needed to prepare adequate information for shareholders to decide between the competing proposals and to hold the meeting.
 The Panel will consider issues such as: